 Prior to initiating travel, an employee using grant related funds, must first get authorization from the Accounting Office.
 Please use the request for authorization found on the Accounting Office website.
 If approved, the traveler must follow the above procedures.

 When bringing in candidates for vacant positions, we prefer the candidates make their own arrangements for transportation keeping in mind they find the best fares available.
 The college will make the hotel reservations.
-The college has arrangements for direct billing at the Courtyard by Marriott in Providence, the Hampton Inn & Suites in Providence, the Hilton in Providence, the Hotel Providence in Providence, the Old Court Bed & Breakfast in Providence, the Providence Marriott-Orms Street in Providence, the Renaissance Providence Hotel in Providence, the Wyndham Garden Inn (formerly the Radisson Harbor) in Providence and the Radisson Airport Hotel in Warwick.
+Candidates are allowed one night at the College’s expense.
+Any additional nights need prior authorization from the Dean or Director.
+The college has arrangements for direct billing at the Courtyard by Marriott in Providence, the Hampton Inn & Suites in Providence, the Hilton in Providence, the Hotel Providence in Providence, the Old Court Bed & Breakfast in Providence, the Providence Marriott-Orms Street in Providence, the Renaissance Providence Hotel in Providence, the Hilton Garden Inn Providence (formerly the Wyndham Garden and the Radisson Harbor) in Providence and the Radisson Airport Hotel in Warwick.

 It is up to the Chair of the search committee to notify the candidate two weeks prior, so they have time to take advantage of the best prices available.

 The Chair must also obtain a W-9 form from the candidate in order to be reimbursed.

 Generally, the State of Rhode Island will not pay automobile rentals, unless it can be justified as the least expensive mode of travel or travel is made with a group.
 Travelers should avail themselves of shuttle buses and public transportation to the extent practical.
 If an auto rental is used, the traveler must provide a written explanation to attach as backup explaining the reason for the rental.